AT RIFT VALLEY ACADEMY

 was also a local grain called wimbi (a variety of red millet).
 It was nearly black

-it.
-Those mornings I got all I could eat :-) The posho (corn meal
+Those mornings I got all I could eat :-) The posho (corn meal mush) was possibly

 The staff managing the kitchen for us were missionaries.
 Their budget was sparse,

 so they bought the bargains.
 Plum and strawberry jam were the cheapest jams produced

 in Kenya, so that is what we got.
 Yes, one can get tired of strawberry jam.
 For

 a break, they would buy fig jam.
 Now, about 80% of the kids hated fig jam.
 I loved